dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 </tr>
 </table>

-These yaml files are read by a _controller_ (which is provided by the crossplane-provider as a _helm-chart_).
-As a developer you do not care how it is implemented behind the scene, you just know that the controller continuously tries to make sure they desired state is upheld.
+These YAML files are read by a _controller_ (which is provided by the crossplane-provider as a _helm-chart_).
+As a developer, you do not care how it is implemented behind the scene; you just know that the controller continuously tries to make sure the desired state is upheld.

-The controller will read the above `RDSInstance` and check that such an instance exist on the AWS account referenced in the `ProviderConfig`'s `credentials`-section.
-This is how crossplane is able to create DNS Records, VPC's, Subnets, Node Pools, Kubernetes Clusters and databases in this setup.
+The controller will read the above `RDSInstance` and check that such an instance exists on the AWS account referenced in the `ProviderConfig`'s `credentials`-section.
+This is how crossplane is able to create DNS Records, VPCs, Subnets, Node Pools, Kubernetes Clusters, and databases in this setup.
 All this can be found in the `/gcp-clusters` in `core-cluster-argo-repo`.

-Depending on which cloud-provider you able to create most cloud resources offered by that cloud provider.
+Depending on which cloud-provider you are able to create, most cloud resources are offered by that cloud provider.

 <!-- general crossplane stuff -->
-This paper is not trying to argue that Crossplane is a perfect tool but rather that crossplane is just an example of tool that can be used to manage external resources from kubernetes.
+This paper is not trying to argue that Crossplane is a perfect tool but rather that crossplane is just an example of tool that can be used to manage external resources from Kubernetes.

 <!-- new providers -->
 Crossplane is built to be highly extendable (just like Terraform), making it easy to create new providers.
-Currently not a lot of providers exist, but I could imagine Datadog could create a crossplane-provider (equal to their Terraform provider integration), where the user could specify their dashboard declared in `yaml` and applied to the cluster.
-With Terraform the user usually have to create the dashboard in Terraform and store it on bucket.
-This works fine in practice, but one could argue that we don't need to store that state in a bucket, but instead we could just store the declared state directly in kubernetes together with the services you are monitoring.
+Currently, not a lot of providers exist, but I could imagine Datadog could create a crossplane-provider (equal to their Terraform provider integration), where the user could specify their dashboard declared in YAML and apply to the cluster.
+With Terraform, the user usually has to create the dashboard in Terraform and store it in a bucket.
+This works fine in practice, but one could argue that we don't need to store that state in a bucket.
+Instead, we could just store the declared state directly in Kubernetes together with the services you are monitoring.

 <!-- One instance or multiple instances of crossplane? -->
-Just like ArgoCD, you can either install crossplane on each cluster or install it in a shared cluster.
-Just like with ArgoCD it provides much better visibility to only have a single instance running, making it easier to see which external resources are running outside kubernetes.
+Just like ArgoCD, you can either install Crossplane on each cluster or install it in a shared cluster.
+Just like with ArgoCD, it provides much better visibility to only have a single instance running, making it easier to see which external resources are running outside Kubernetes.

-Running crossplane on a shared/core cluster also decouples the external resources from the actual clusters.
-This means that you don't loose the connection with the staging-database, just because you close down staging-cluster temporary.
-You rather want to your external infrastructure to be managed from a cluster that you know will remain up and running.
+Running Crossplane on a shared/core cluster also decouples the external resources from the actual clusters.
+This means that you don't lose the connection with the staging-database just because you close down staging-cluster temporarily.
+You rather want your external infrastructure to be managed from a cluster that you know will remain up and running.

 <!-- connection details -->
-An important detail is that when crossplane creates a resource (e.g. database instance) it stores the connection details in the cluster which crossplane is running on.
-The problem here is that you often need the credentials in app clusters (e.g. you want your services running in the production environment to connect to the production database).
-There is many ways to handle secrets/credentials, but more on this in section _Distributing secrets_.
+An important detail is that when crossplane creates a resource (e.g., database instance), it stores the connection details in the cluster on which
+Crossplane is running on.
+The problem here is that you often need the credentials in app clusters (e.g., you want your services running in the production environment to connect to the production database).
+There are many ways to handle secrets/credentials, but more on this in the _Distributing secrets_-section.

 ## 7.4.
 Distributing secrets

-When crossplane creates a resource (e.g. kubernetes cluster or database) on a cloud provider it stores the connection details (e.g access credentials) in the cluster where crossplane is installed - but in a setup with a `core-cluster`, that doesn't have any business logic running it is not very useful.
-The connection details to a database is needed in the production or staging environnement.
+When crossplane creates a resource (e.g., Kubernetes cluster or database) on a cloud provider, it stores the connection details (e.g., access credentials) in the cluster where crossplane is installed - but in a setup with a `core-cluster`, that doesn't have any business logic running it is not very useful.
+The connection details to a database is needed in the production or staging environment.

-The challenge is also described on an issue on the `crossplane-contrib`-_GitHub Organisation_ [[source](https://github.com/crossplane-contrib/provider-argocd/issues/13)], and currently no easy solution exists.
+The challenge is also described on an issue on the `crossplane-contrib`-_GitHub Organisation_ [[source](https://github.com/crossplane-contrib/provider-argocd/issues/13)], and currently, no easy solution exists.

-This shows how popular tools like ArgoCD and Crossplane does not necessary go well together by natively.
-These small gaps can easily occur when we are using many different tools from the kubernetes ecosystem, that was not necessarily meant to be used in conjunction with each other and does not have a native integration between the tools.
-As an infrastructure team you may have to close these cap yourself, if you can't find an off-the-shelf component from GitHub that solves your problem.
+This shows how popular tools like ArgoCD and Crossplane do not necessarily go well together natively.
+These small gaps can easily occur when we are using many different tools from the Kubernetes ecosystem that were not necessarily meant to be used in conjunction with each other and do not have a native integration between the tools.
+As an infrastructure team, you may have to close these gaps yourself if you can't find an off-the-shelf component from GitHub that solves your problem.
-Many of these small gaps can be solved with a few scripts, a cronjob running a script, or a small standalone service.
+Many of these small gaps can be solved with a few scripts, a cronjob running a script, or small standalone service.

-There is a few ways of overcoming this secret-distribution challenge.
-The most naive one would be to create a manual step where the developer needs to some home copy the credentials to the production cluster, whenever he/she decides to create a cluster.
+There are a few ways of overcoming this secret-distribution challenge.
+The most naive one would be to create a manual step where the developer needs to somehow copy the credentials to the production cluster whenever he/she decides to create a cluster.

-Another way of doing this is using a some kind of secret-vault where the credentials are stored during the creation of the database and each cloud environment can read the credentials directly from the vault when needed.
+Another way of doing this is using some kind of secret-vault where the credentials are stored during the creation of the database, and each cloud environment can read the credentials directly from the vault when needed.
-This may be considered considered best practice currently and it comes with some nice benefits (which is beyond the scope of this paper) - but it none the less introduces even more tools/concepts to our infrastructure, which may put even more workload on a small infrastructure team.
+This may be considered best practice currently, and it comes with some nice benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to our infrastructure, which may put even more workload on a small infrastructure team.

-This is why i have created a much simpler solution.
+This is why I have created a much simpler solution.

-As usual there is many ways of closing a gap, but we need to keep in mind we want a declarative approach, so we want the distribution to happen eventually and not a specific point in the rollout of a new cluster or new secret.
-Therefore i have implemented a service named, `manifest-syncer`.
+As usual, there are many ways of closing a gap, but we need to keep in mind that we want a declarative approach, so we want the distribution to happen eventually and not at a specific point in the rollout of a new cluster or new secret.
+Therefore I have implemented a service named `manifest-syncer`.
 The `manifest-syncer` purpose is to mirror secrets from its host cluster to target clusters.
 The service makes use of `CustomResourceDefinitions`, so the user of the service does not need to configure the service.
-They just deploy the container and create YAML-files describing what they want copied.
-The developer can then declare what he wants copied and to where.
+They just deploy the container and create YAML-files describing what they want to be copied.
+The developer can then declare what he/she wants to be copied and where.

 ```yaml
 apiVersion: dagandersen.com/v1